Navigating the latest ACEA Oil Sequences

 New insights into the link between lubricants and combustion

 Low-speed pre-ignition (LSPI), a form of abnormal combustion that can lead to destructive super-knock in downsized engines, is a serious concern for several OEMs.
-Dr Cecile Pera, Infineum, Performance Testing Leader, discusses the potential link between lubricant combustion properties and LSPI mechanisms, which she presented recently at UNITI Mineral Oil Technology Congress.
+Insight explores the potential link between lubricant combustion properties and LSPI mechanisms.

 LSPI is exacerbated in high power-density (downsized) engines and is a phenomenon that the automobile industry has been studying for more than a decade.
 But, paradoxically, although LSPI cannot be eliminated in an engine, its unpredictable nature makes it extremely difficult to reproduce in a controlled test engine.